Availity/availity-react/docs/source/form/select/components/resource-select.md

 ### `waitUntilFocused?: boolean`

 When true, the network request is not made until the dropdown has been focused.

+### `defaultToOnlyOption?: boolean`

+When true, if the `resource` only returns one result the first time it is called, the value is defaulted to the single result.
+Note: if `waitUntilFocused` is `true`, this prop is ignored.

 ## Pre-made Resource Selects